When a land battle turned into false IRS criminal charges

 We should note that Assistant Secretary Keith Kuhlman, Auditor Gary Jones, CFO Karen Johnson, Attorney Reggie Whitten and others have refused to return our calls.

 Prosecution for the violation of any tax code is intended to be a process applied evenly and fairly across the board to any violators.
-In this case however, a ring of allegedly corrupted individuals have reportedly worked together to single out Parker for destruction at the hands of the IRS.
+In this case however, allegedly corrupted individuals have reportedly worked together to single out Parker for destruction at the hands of the IRS.
 Having allegedly done so, they have not only allegedly broken the law but have severely tainted the Parker tax case for prosecution.
 These wrong intentioned individuals working together, outside the IRS, but with the IRS, have corrupted this case.

 No one should be singled out for criminal prosecution using a Federal agency to do so just because someone wants to “run them out” or destroy them.

 For Federal Prosecutors to proceed in their prosecution of this case would constitute a disregard for ethics and possible prosecutorial misconduct.
 This tax case, tainted by corruption and discrimination, demands it be thrown out of court in the garbage out of which it originated and those responsible for it exposed and prosecuted for their wrongdoing.